 Landlord-tenant laws govern landlord-tenant interactions involving a rental property.
 Issues such as security deposits, rent, abandoned property, and landlord access to an apartment are frequent contention points between landlords and tenants.
 Maine has specific rules that must be followed when entering into a landlord-tenant relationship, whether or not the tenancy is an at-will tenancy or a lease.
 Regardless of your issue, the attorneys at Griffin & Jordan are ready to help you navigate the legal landscape.

 For landlords, the first step to winning your case and protecting your investment in a rental property is to have a good lease.
-We have prepared hundreds of leases and can assist you in preparing a customized lease that will meet your needs as a property owner.
+We have prepared hundreds of leases.
+We can assist you in preparing a customized lease that will meet your needs as a property owner.

-We represent hundreds of units in the Bangor, Maine area and we can also assist you with preparing appropriate seven (7) day and thirty (30) day notice letters, as well as other required notices to remedy any tenant disputes.
-Call us before you act so that you can be sure you are complying with the law.
+We represent hundreds of units in the Bangor, Maine area.
+We can also assist you with preparing appropriate seven-day and 30-day notice letters, as well as other required notices to remedy any tenant disputes.
+Call us before you act so you can be sure you are complying with the law.

 Do not expose yourself to damages and unnecessary liability.
 If your tenant breaks their lease, call us immediately.
 We can assist you with the appropriate notices and guide you on how to respond to the breach.